quelchx/quelchx.com/posts/how-to-make-a-nextjs-markdown-blog.md

 export default PostPage;
 ```

 Alot is happening here.
-The `getStaticPaths` function NextJS offers will grab the respective path name while `getStaticProps` will use the slug param to fetch the proper post we wish to display.

-Meaning if we click the link from the blog post we created in the `index.js` file it will redirect and load the proper information we seek.
+The `getStaticPaths` function NextJS offers will grab the respective path name, while `getStaticProps` will use the slug param to fetch the proper post we wish to display.
+If we click the link from the blog post we created in the `index.js` file, it should redirect and load the information we seek.

-For a more in depth and detailed guide on these two NextJS functions refer to their documentation for a better breakdown.
+For a more in depth and detailed guide on these two NextJS functions, refer to their documentation for a better breakdown.

 ### What we have

-By now we should have two pages and both should be functioning.
+By now, we should have two pages.
+Both should be functioning.
 When we create new markdown files inside the posts directory, they will be fetched and loaded to the front-end.
-When we click the links we should be directed to the post and its contents.
+When we click the links, they should direct to the post and its contents.

 Everything should be style using some basic TailwindCSS.

-It isn't much but this should showcase the basic approach to creating a very minimal, simple blog using Markdown and Next.js.
+It isn't much, but this should showcase the basic approach to creating a minimal, simple blog using Markdown and Next.js.

-The remaining styling and UI is left up to the imagination.

-If you encounter any errors or issues please drop a message in the contact form and let me know so I can adjust it.
-Or if you have any questions feel free to do so. http://quelchx.com/contact
+If you encounter any errors or issues, please drop a message in the contact form and let me know so I can adjust it.
+Or if you have any questions -- feel free to do so. http://quelchx.com/contact

-Hope this helps someone.
+I hope this helps someone.

 Cheers!